 top of page

-Methods of Assessing Perinatal Anxiety (MAP) is a study that aims to understand the best questionnaire in assessing women with perinatal anxiety during pregnancy and after birth.
+Methods of Assessing Perinatal Anxiety (MAP) is a study that aimed to understand the best questionnaire in assessing women with perinatal anxiety during pregnancy and after birth.
 The questionnaire should be:

 1. Acceptable to women.